tidepool-org/data-model/device-data/types/deviceEvent/alarm.md

 - `low_power` for low battery or alerts and alarms
 - `no_power` for dead battery alarms
 - `occlusion` for alarms regarding the blockage of insulin infusion lines or sites
-- `no_delivery` for alarms signaling any other stoppage of insulin delivery not due to empty reservoir, dead battery, or occlusion
+- `no_delivery` for alarms signaling any other stoppage of insulin delivery when a more precise cause (such as an occlusion or empty reservoir) is not indicated by the pump
 - `auto_off` for when an insulin pump stops all insulin delivery due to inactivity for a duration over the user's programmed threshold, if any
 - `over_limit` for when insulin delivery has surpassed any of a user's programmed maximum bolus, basal, or hourly delivery thresholds

 Many if not all `alarm` events will include `payload` object with more information about the alarm that is device-specific.
 For example, a `low_insulin` alarm may have a `units_left` field in its `payload` to record the number of units of insulin that were remaining in the insulin pump's reservoir at the time of the alarm.

 In addition, a `payload` object is *required* when `alarmType` is `other`, which is the `alarmType` value used to capture all alarms that are device-specific.
 For example, a pod expiration alarm is specific to the Insulet OmniPod insulin delivery system.
 The `payload` object should include all information that could be relevant to anyone wishing to audit the history and performance of the insulin pump in question.

+On some pumps `no_delivery` may include all stoppages of delivery.
+That is, it may not always be possible to distinguish between empty reservoirs and occlusions.

 For some devices, an alarm event (e.g., an occlusion alarm) is the **only** indication of a suspension of insulin delivery.
 In such a case, a [`status`](./status.md) event should also be uploaded to the platform and should be included (in its entirety) in the `status` field of the `alarm` event.